On the Boundary Conformal Field Theory Approach to Symmetry-Resolved Entanglement: A New Take on Symmetry Resolution

 where $\sigma_{\alpha\alpha}$ is the spectrum of charges in the Hilbert space with boundary condition $\alpha$, given by \eqref{NNbdyFields} in the case of NN boundaries and \eqref{DDbdyFields} for DD boundaries.
 For a continuous spectrum, such as that of the non-compact boson, the sum becomes an integral.
 The \textit{charged} characters are defined as

 The necessity of the phase parameter $u$ will become evident below.

 This expression is unfortunately not useful in the $W\to\infty$ limit, in which $q\to1^-$.
 In the $S$-dual frame on the other hand, the expansion variable $\tq$ tends to zero for $W\to\infty$.
 Charged moments can readily be computed in this frame by virtue of boundary states $\bbra{\alpha}$.
-For N boundaries these are \eqref{BoundaryStateNeumann} and for D boundaries \eqref{BoundaryStateDirichlet}.
+These are given in \appref{appBdryStates}, for N boundaries in \eqref{BoundaryStateNeumann} and for D boundaries in \eqref{BoundaryStateDirichlet}.
 These allow for a straightforward expansion in orders of $\tilde{q}$.
 For $U(1)$ characters the $S$-modular transformation is represented by a Fourier transformation, and thus the charged characters transform as

 Here $S_{Q,Q'}=\frac{1}{\sqrt{4\pi g}}e^{i \frac{Q Q'}{2g}}$ are the matrix elements of the $S$ transformation \cite{Blumenhagen:2009zz}.

 \blockcomment{For a boson compactified on a circle of radius $R$, the Hilbert space consists of primaries $\ket{N,M}$ with conformal dimension